MicrosoftDocs/learn/learn-pr/azure/predict-costs-and-optimize-spending/includes/2-estimate-costs-with-the-azure-pricing-calculator.md

 ### Try out the Azure pricing calculator

 In another browser window or tab, open the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/).
-On the pricing calculator page, you'll see three tabs:
+On the pricing calculator page, you'll see several tabs:

 1. **Products.** This tab is where you'll do most of your activity.
 This tab has all the Azure services listed and is where you'll add or remove services to put together your estimate.
+1. **Example Scenarios** This tab has several examples of infrastructure involved in common cloud-based solutions.
+You can add all the components of the entire scenario to estimate the cost.
-2. **Estimates.** This tab has all of your previously saved estimates.
+1. **Estimates.** This tab has all of your previously saved estimates.
 We'll go through this process in a moment.
-3. **FAQ.** Just as it says, this tab has answers to some frequently asked questions.
+1. **FAQ.** Just as it says, this tab has answers to some frequently asked questions.

 Let's start with the **Products** tab.
 You'll see the full listing of service categories down the left-hand side.
 Clicking on any of the categories will display the services in that category.
 There's also a search box where you can search through all services for the service you're looking for.
 Clicking on the service will add that service to your estimate.
 You can add just one service, or you can add as many as you need, including multiples of the same service (for example, multiple virtual machines).